acse-2020/introduction/_sources/code_of_conduct.md

 appropriate.

-ACSE is dedicated to providing a harassment-free community for everyone, regardless of age, disability, gender race, belief (or lack thereof), experience or any other dimension of diversity.
+ACSE is dedicated to providing a harassment-free community for everyone, regardless of age, disability, gender, race, belief (or lack thereof), experience or any other dimension of diversity.
 We do not tolerate harassment of community members (i.e. students, staff, visitors) in any form.